 What do today’s pastors think about science?
 What views do they hold on creation and evolution and how strongly do they hold them?
 How do origins issues impact their ministries?

 These were just a few of the questions that motivated us at BioLogos to commission a survey of pastors on origins.
 In 2012, the Barna Group conducted 743 telephone interviews with pastors from across the US, from churches big and small, and from all Christian denominations.
 This comprehensive, in-depth survey provides a fascinating analysis of views held by clergy today.
-In the coming month, we’ll be digging deeper into the survey results, but for now, here are some key highlights:
+Here are some key highlights:

 #1: Pastors hold a diversity of views on origins.